Where ancient cultures meet an amazing natural landscape made for adventure and wild fun.

 MUST DO EXPERIENCES

 Go glamping (luxury camping) Aussie outback style in a queen-bed bell tent at Halls Gap Lakeside Tourist Park.
-Cook up a storm on the barbecue then relax by a crackling campfire as night falls around you, or check into a deluxe mountain-view room at the Royal Mail Hotel, or bunk down in a self-contained cabin at D’Alton’s Resort.
+Cook up a storm on the barbecue then relax by a crackling campfire as night falls around you, or check into a deluxe mountain-view room at the Royal Mail Hotel, or bunk down in a self-contained cabin at D’Alton’s Studios.

 Wine and dine at the award winning Wickens restaurant at the Royal Mail Hotel in Dunkeld, tour their cellar door or inspect their kitchen garden.

 Meet the winemakers and the latest bottlings at any of many Grampians cellar doors.
-Top your list with Grampians Estate, Halls Gap Estate, Mount Langi Ghiran and Pierrepoint Wines.
+Top your list with Grampians Estate, Mount Langi Ghiran and Pomonal Estate.

 Wildlife abounds throughout the park and you will not be disappointed.